gui11aume/asmap/README.md

 # License

-This project is the public domain.
+This project is in the public domain.